All Episodes

 Did it shoot once or twice?

-He talked a lot about the original time lapse in this 41 minutes 17 seconds.
+He talked a lot about the original time lapse in this, 41 minutes, 17 seconds.

 Everyone seemed professional, courteous.

-Uh then is that moment everything changed.
+Then is that moment, everything changed.

-Uh, but you gotta understand here when we're talking about the charges, eleven total, and that they're charging him for felony murder, that could be a a life, that could be life.
+Not sure exactly what that is, but you've got to understand here, when we're talking about the charges, 11 total, and that they're charging him for felony murder.

-Uh now the the biggest, I think, um the most interesting development to me in this is that the second officer, Devin Bronson, apparently has turned a state witness, says he will make a statement on the culpability of Officer Rolfe, who was the actual actually involved in the shooting.
+Now, the biggest, I think, the most interesting development to me in this is that the second officer, Devin Bronson, apparently has turned a state witness, says he will make a statement on the culpability of Officer Rolf, who was the actual, well, actually involved in the shooting, did admit that he stood on his shoulder after the shooting.

 I'm sure there's video of that.